what is counselling

 The counselling centre is open Monday to Friday offering an appointment-based service, between 9.00am and 4.30pm.

 You can make appointments with us by telephone, letter or calling in to the agency personally.

 We operate a waiting list system and at the time of your call your details will be taken and the receptionist will explain how waiting times are managed.

 Appointments are generally offered on a weekly basis and last for one hour.

 Charis receptionists will be the point of contact for all clients and referral agencies.

-All counsellors and art therapists are trained (or in training) to post-graduate Diploma or Masters level in one or more models of therapy, e.g. Psychodynamic, Gestalt, Transactional Analysis and Person-centred.
+All counsellors (and art therapists) are trained, or in training, to post-graduate Diploma or Masters level in one or more models of therapy, e.g. Psychodynamic, Transactional Analysis, Pluralist and Person-centred.

 Charis counselling is a member of the COSCA Recognition agency scheme.

 ‘Indwelling’: The role of the built environment in the counselling relationship and process